Church of Misery: Departures, lineup changes and recent activities (2009–present)

 After extensive touring, in mid-2020 once again the band announced member changes.
 Muraki departed ways with the band followed by Yamamura, citing health reasons and creative differences for the latter in June.
 As quickly as August 2020 the band announced its new drummer and guitarist on its official Facebook page.
 Drumming duties were announced to be taken over by Yasunori Takada (ex-Mono) also with a new, young guitarist, Fumiya Hattori, on board.
 However, as soon as winter 2021 it was announced again on the official Facebook page that both members already left the band, the reasons being cited as "personal reasons."

 As a reoccurring trend with Church of Misery, line-up changes continued yet again with vocalist of about 7 years, Hiroyuki Takano, who also left the band for "personal reasons" in November 2022.
 This time he was replaced with the original Church of Misery vocalist, Kazuhiro Asaeda, who also joined Mikami's other band, Sonic Flower, as vocalist years prior.
 Along with members of Nagoya, Japan doom legends Eternal Elysium as recording session members, Church of Misery would finally record their latest full length studio album.
 On March 2, 2023, the band released a statement on their official Facebook page, "We took 7 months to make a new album and we sent the final master tape and artwork to the label finally!".
 The band would follow with two tours of Europe to support the next album, titled Born Under a Mad Sign.
-The band's first show with this lineup would be at the Electric Ballroom in London on 5 May 2023 as part of DesertFest London.
-Notably, it would be Kazuhiro Asaeda's first live performance with Church of Misery since 1996.
+The band's first show with this lineup would be at the Electric Ballroom in London on May 5, 2023, as part of DesertFest London.
+It would be Kazuhiro Asaeda's first live performance with Church of Misery since 1996.